 Partial Evaluation

 The IVML provides a concept for the evaluation of configurations.
 This is indicated by the keyword eval.
 The explicit declaration of nested eval structures can be used to structure the definition of the variables and thus reduces the search-space during constraint-evaluation.
-By default, the top-level eval structure is the containing project, i.e., at the end of a project definition an implicit eval occurs as the project is the topmost eval. eval structures on the same nesting level do not imply a sequence of evaluation as this is true for the constraints in a project.
+By default, the top-level eval structure is the containing project, i.e., at the end of a project definition an implicit eval occurs. eval structures on the same nesting level do not imply a sequence of evaluation as this is true for the constraints in a project.

 Currently, an eval statement may only contain constraints, i.e., variables are project global and no variables can be defined in an eval (this may change in future, then variables would be propagated from inside the eval the outside eval or project).